Market Analysts see Bionano Genomics Inc. [BNGO] gaining to $4. Time to buy?

 Sponsored

-It opened the trading session at $0.7084, the shares rose to $0.71 and dropped to $0.6418, the range by which the price of stock traded the whole day.
-The daily chart for BNGO points out that the company has recorded -64.99% loss over the past six months.
-However, it is still -13.33% lower than its most recent low trading price.

-If we look at the average trading volume of 8.33M shares, BNGO reached to a volume of 11891247 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 8.53M shares, BNGO reached to a volume of 42087859 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Bionano Genomics Inc. [BNGO]:
+Here’s what leading stock market gurus have to say about Bionano Genomics Inc. [BNGO]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BNGO shares is $4.06 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BNGO stock is a recommendation set at 1.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.